s3prl/s3prl/README.md

 ## Contact

-We prefer to have discussions directly on Github issue page, so that all the information is transparent to all the contributors and is auto-archieved on the Github.
+We prefer to have discussions directly on Github issue page, so that all the information is transparent to all the contributors and is auto-archived on the Github.
 If you wish to use email, please contact:

 - Leo Yang (leo19941227@gmail.com)